PushProductions/test/content/authors/admin/_index.md

 Frank Dorian is a freelance Web Designer based out of Seattle, WA.
 He has been creating websites for clients since 2002.

-He graduated from Kaplan University with a 3.5 G.P.A. in 2007.
+This site is a work in progress for an eventual portfolio / blog site.